nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Avoid using an array index as `key` prop, prefer a stable ID.

-{% hint style="warning" %}
-Why?
+> Why?
 Not using a stable ID [is an anti-pattern](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318) because it can negatively impact performance and cause issues with component state.
-{% endhint %}

 We don’t recommend using indexes for keys if the order of items may change.